Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

+Finally, we also find that sufficiently strong deformations of the cluster, as it transits the constrictions under flow, may eventually force the droplets from the core to enter the rim.
+This results in effective mixing between the cluster's two subpopulations, which could have applications, e.g., in microfluidics-assisted micro-tissue engineering.

-Our model soft granular system is a double emulsion, in which densely packed water droplets (volume fraction of 86\%) are encapsulated by a thin film of oil (see "Methods" for details).
-The droplets are created at a T-junction and fed to a chamber (see Fig. 1a and SM1).
-From there, the desired volume of the monodisperse emulsion (dictated by the intended size of the cluster) is pushed out into a narrow channel.
-Inside the channel, at a cross-junction, the emulsion is cut by a third immiscible liquid, a fluorinated fluid.
-Since the droplets are spontaneously engulfed by the oil phase due to the preferential wetting \cite{Guzowski2013}, we observe the formation of a double-emulsion cluster containing multiple aqueous 'cores' inside a thin oil 'shell' carried by the flow of the external fluorinated fluid.
-The cluster is pushed through a sequence of widenings and narrowings (see Fig. 1a).
-In this way, one can observe the patterns of droplet rearrangements within the cluster upon its compression and relaxation.
-The velocity of the cluster can be regulated by the applied rate of flow.
-The droplets are recorded and tracked.
-We use the system to produce around 20 droplet clusters from which we chose a representative cluster ($N=32$, experiment visualized in movie SM2) to illustrate a collection of phenomena observed widely throughout the experiments.
-A detailed statistical comparison between large populations of clusters may be carried out in future works.
+Our double-emulsion system consists of densely packed blue-dyed aqueous droplets encapsulated by a thin film of oil with surfactant (see Supplemental Material for details).
+The droplets are created at a T-junction and fed to a chamber (see Fig. 1a and SM0).
+From there, the desired volume of the monodisperse emulsion (dictated by the intended size of the cluster) is pushed out into a narrow channel, where, at a cross-junction, it is cut by a third immiscible phase, a fluorinated liquid.
+Since the droplets are spontaneously engulfed by the oil phase due to preferential wetting \cite{Guzowski2013}, we observe the formation of a double-emulsion cluster containing multiple aqueous `cores' (droplets) inside a thin oil `shell' carried by the flow of the external fluorinated fluid.
+The cluster is subsequently pushed through a sequence of widenings and narrowings (see Fig. 1a).
+We observe the patterns of droplet rearrangements within the cluster upon its compression and relaxation.
+The velocity of the cluster is regulated by the applied rate of flow of the external fluorinated phase.
+We choose a representative cluster ($N=32$, movie SM1) to illustrate a collection of phenomena observed widely throughout the experiments (see Supplemental Material).